-Enrichment of the existing courses with the relevant widely accepted technologies in the cooperation with industry and leading engineers with the reach practical experience.
+Enrichment of the existing courses with the relevant widely accepted technologies in cooperation with the industry and leading engineers with the reach practical experience.
 To modernize existing courses and accredit novel classes based on the adoption of new learning/teaching tools/methodologies, and entrepreneurial education of future graduates.